lukateg/strength-age/README.md

 -- add modals on all needed actions
--- use const user = await currentUser(); from clerk for all API routes -- FIX infinite bottom when scrolling all the way down
+-- use const user = await currentUser(); from clerk for all API routes -- FIX infinite bottom when scrolling all the way down -- Server-Side Rendering with Next.js add preloadQuery for preloading data on the server

+-- IN SINGLE CLASS VIEW: add dashboard for number of lessons, pass rate, total tests, test review
+- add navigation for test review alongside existing tests

 LATER:
--- implement loading when reviewing test
--- remove all spinners and add proper suspense skeleton -- no tests found not working on generate tests page
+-- no tests found not working on generate tests page

--- Finish test generator page
--- generate test from test page, with dropdown menu to select class and then map fetch the lessons for selection -- Implement mobile design
+-- generate test from test page, with dropdown menu to select class and then map fetch the lessons for selection -- layout reconsiliation
+-- Implement mobile design
--- Add delete and edit
+-- remove all spinners and add proper suspense skeleton -- Add delete and edit
 -- maybe add settings page
 -- Add analytics